 Please check whether any country-specific special requirements apply to your documents.
 Special requirements override general requirements.

 A right to pursue a doctoral degree at the University of Helsinki does not include funding.

 You are requested to submit a funding plan as part of your application.

 A research proposal is the most important part of your application.
 Start preparing it in good time and, if possible, discuss it in advance with your planned supervisor(s).

 The research proposal is written on the application form in specific fields with a limited number of characters.
-You can familiarise yourself with the application form here. (< link)
+You can familiarize yourself with the application form here.

 Apply for a right to study by the end of the application deadline using an electronic application form.
 The application can be written in Finnish, Swedish or English.
 Check the programme-specific requirements – some doctoral programmes require an English-language research proposal.

 Reserve plenty of time for completing the application.
 The application cannot be saved as a draft, but you can edit it during the application period.